joshloo/fsp_yaml_cfg/Tools/UserManuals/FspGenCfgDataUserManual.md

 ## 2. FspGenCfgData  GENPKL
 The **GENPKL** option takes the DSC file of a project and creates a Pickle file from the content of the description file.
-It constructs the pickle object that contains the configuration data so that it can be consumed by other Python scripts.
+It constructs the pickle object that contains the configuration data so that it can be consumed by Python build scripts to reduce build time.

 ```
 FspGenCfgData  GENPKL  DscFile  PklOutFile  [-D Macros]